cran/lazytrade/README.md

 lazytrade educational project on [UDEMY](https://vladdsm.github.io/myblog_attempt/topics/lazy%20trading/).
 Functions are providing an opportunity to learn Computer and Data Science using example of Algorithmic Trading.
-Created for Educational Purposes only\!
+Please kindly not that *this project was created for Educational Purposes only*\!

 ## Installation